microsoft/garnet/website/docs/welcome/about-us.md

 Gabriela Martinez Sanchez, Sajjad Rahnama.

-Prior contributors to the [FASTER](https://github.com/microsoft/FASTER) research project.
+All GitHub contributors to the open-source [FASTER](https://github.com/microsoft/FASTER/contributors) and [Garnet](https://github.com/microsoft/garnet/contributors) projects.

 You can contact us at garnetteam AT microsoft.com